andreas-wilm/my-dot-vimrc/notes.md

 - :%s/text/replacement text/gc search through the entire document and confirm before replacing text.
 - as above but without %: only current line

+## visual

 - v for visual mode on characters
 - V for visual mode on lines
-- vip visually select paragraph (ip is a so called object)
+- `vip` visually select paragraph (ip is a so called object)
+- ctrl-v for block selection. allows edit with I, which are made on all lines after hitting Esc

 ## searching